 WRC-2000 made changes to the allocations in the frequency bands 71-76 GHz and 81-86 GHz based on the information known at that time.
 However, due to lack of information, the sharing conditions between fixed service, mobile service, and satellite services could not be fully developed.

-Due to the current and ongoing development of the terrestrial and satellite services the 71-76 GHz and 81-86 GHz bands, the bands have become increasingly more important.
+Due to the current and ongoing development of the terrestrial and satellite services in the 71-76 GHz and 81-86 GHz bands, the bands have become increasingly more important.

 3/1.12/3 Summary and analysis of the results of ITU-R studies